-We are also evaluating the possibility to support HMMER profiles~\citep{Eddy:2011tg} as queries.
+We are evaluating the possibility to support HMMER profiles~\citep{Eddy:2011tg} as queries.
 As a HMMER profile summarizes a gene family from multiple species, it may reduce the number of queries and improve the sensitivity of miniprot for distant homologs.
 There are two algorithmic challenges: seeding and alignment.
 For seeding, we could generate seeds from the most probable protein or sample multiple seeds directly from the profile; for alignment, we could introduce position-specific substitution cost and gap cost.
 Nonetheless, the exact solution to these challenges and how much HMMER profiles may improve the alignment remain unknown.

 The Vertebrate Genome Project~\citep{Rhie:2021ug}, the Darwin Tree of Life project, the Earth Biogenome Project~\citep{Lewin:2018ve} and many other sequencing efforts are going to sequence hundreds of thousands of species to the reference quality in coming years.
 The annotation of these genomes is as important as the assembly.
 While we have seen rapid evolution of sequencing technologies and assembly algorithms in recent years, we still heavily rely on core annotation tools developed more than a decade ago.
 Miniprot is one effort to replace the protein-to-genome alignment step with modern techniques.
 We look forward to renewed development of other core annotation tools from the community.